Central bankers move to soothe market 'exit' fears

 "The Federal Reserve has merely said that the easing, in which it is still engaging, may taper at some point depending on economic conditions," King said.

-If Europe will not follow the Fed's lead, neither will Japan which has only just embarked on an extraordinary stimulus programme.
+If Europe will not follow the Fed's lead, neither will Japan which has only just embarked on an extraordinary stimulus program.

 King's successor, Mark Carney, said a return to a more normal policy stance was inevitable at some point and that banks and regulators should be prepared.
 "Eventually across all major jurisdictions the objective is to move away from exceptional emergency accommodation," he said.